Joe loves to come up with fun dating games and share them with friends.

 Have fun at home or out with this simple and inexpensive date idea that combines the game Jenga with conversation starters.
-The game's 54 blocks give you and your partner an opportunity to tackle a variety of questions or topics.
+The 54 blocks in Jenga give you and your partner an opportunity to tackle a variety of questions or topics.
 The game is a great way to get to know and to earn bonus points with your date.
 Hint: Use it as an opportunity to ask one or two questions you may have been too shy to ask yet (just shrug and say you got the question off the Internet).

 You will need the following: